 All of this comes without even mentioning how cool it looks, including the mesh front and covered design for the power supply.

-Add the ability to work with up to five fans of 120mm plus a 240mm radiator, and you’ll have one of the most convenient options out there.
+Add the ability to work with up to four fans of 120mm plus a 120mm radiator, and you’ll have one of the most convenient options out there.

-It also comes with an I/O panel that boasts two USB 3.0 ports, two USB 2.0 inputs, and a complete HD audio set of jacks.
+It also comes with a front I/O panel that boasts two USB 3.0 ports and a complete HD audio set of jacks.

-We couldn’t leave behind one of the coolest PC cases under 50 – the DeepCool MATREXX 55.
-This is an ADD-RGB Case that takes style & appearance to a whole new level.
+We couldn’t leave behind one of the coolest PC cases under 50 – the DeepCool MATREXX 30.
+This is a mid tower Case that takes style & appearance to a whole new level.

 Despite looking amazing, it is still a super large model that works with E-ATX motherboards without a problem.
 You won’t have any issue fitting any type of MB inside, but no problem installing huge GPUs or CPU coolers either.

-You can add all kinds of fans as well, going from 120mm to 360mm radiators.
+You can add all kinds of fans as well, going upto 120mm radiators.
 This will be enough to make the most effective cooling system.